 With nothing more than an internet connection (even a good cell phone signal) studies scanned locally can be immediately and accurately sent to the cloud for fast and accurate remote analysis and viewing.

-Customized and very professional looking reports, with your identity and logo, can be generated and stored, together with your images, in the cloud as well.
-Often radiological reports need to be shared and the cloud can be the perfect environment, with the click of a button, sending reports to a specific recipient or even groups of recipients to keep them apprised of the horse’s condition.
+Customized and professional-looking reports, with your identity and logo, can be generated and stored, together with your images, in the cloud as well.
+Often radiological reports need to be shared and the cloud can be the perfect environment, with the click of a button, send reports to a specific recipient or even groups of recipients to keep them apprised of the horse’s condition.

 In a multi-vet or multi-location practice, the cloud can be just the thing to enable a single consolidated archive for all of your colleague's work.
 There is no need to search multiple workstations to see where a prior medical image is stored.
 The cloud enables an unlimited number of professionals to access the PACS simultaneously without degrading its performance.

 With the cloud, equine veterinarians also gain peace of mind.
 The cloud enables off-site archive that is much less susceptible to natural or man-made disasters, ensuring the images you've scanned are resiliently available no matter what occurs.

 In today’s fast-paced environment, a medical imaging cloud PACS for equine veterinarians can be just what the doctor ordered!